billyyoung/blog/content/posts/coffee.md

 mins: 5
 ---

-Last weekend I attended a wonderful [Interintellect Salon on Talking about Money](https://twitter.com/billyisyoung/status/1353122334467518464), where we talked about everything from the philosophy of money, to why there seems to be so much financial illiteracy, to the credit card ecosystem, to the US Tax Code.
+Last weekend I attended a wonderful <a target="_blank" href="https://twitter.com/billyisyoung/status/1353122334467518464">Interintellect Salon on Talking about Money</a>, where we talked about everything from the philosophy of money, to why there seems to be so much financial illiteracy, to the credit card ecosystem, to the US Tax Code.

 A recurring point was that good financial advice can be hard to find, and you might not even know where to start looking.
 And personal finance has been something I've wanted to write about for a while now.